lunfardo314/proxima/docs/run_sequencer.md

 You can check your balances with `proxi node balance`.
 It will show the balance of the chain output controlled by the private key of the wallet.

+You can list all chains controlled by your wallet by `proxi node chains`.
+There you can find respective chain IDs.

 ### 4. Adjust wallet profile
 Set `wallet.sequencer_id` to the `chain ID` of the newly created chain.